-Meghan Markle Worried Destined For Misery?
+Meghan Markle Destined For Misery?
 Middleton Reality Causing Hesitation

 — Vogue Magazine (@voguemagazine) March 22, 2017

 Although the publication examines the recent drama that broke after Middleton stayed home with the children while Prince William took off on a ski vacation in the company of friends and models, the recent scandal does not necessarily mean that there is trouble within the marriage of the Duke and Duchess of Cambridge, and does not mean that Kate is a miserable housewife.
-Therefore the speculation that Markle is fearful of the expectations that will be put on her and possibly winding up miserable like Kate really has no basis.
+Therefore the speculation that Markle is fearful of the expectations that will be put on her, and possibly winding up miserable like Kate really has no basis.

 Prince William and Kate Middleton make their first public appearance after William’s wild ski trip https://t.co/WOZTlanyJq